instana/python-sensor/README.md

 None

-_Instana automatically instruments your Python web servers automatically.
-No user steps are required.
+_Instana remotely instruments your Python web servers automatically.
 To configure which Python processes this applies to, see the [Configuration page](https://docs.instana.io/ecosystem/python/configuration/#general)._

 ##  Manual Installation